-Biography: Dr. Irons teaches courses in sociology in the following primary areas; Social Informatics, Globalization and Social Change, Community-Based Research, Urban Sociology, Social Problems, and takes great interest in refining the learning experience for students through course design and a range of interactive technologies.
+Dr. Irons teaches courses in sociology in the following primary areas; Technology and Society, Globalization and Social Change, Community-Based Research, Urban Sociology, Social Problems, and takes great interest in refining the learning experience for students through course design and a range of interactive technologies.

 Baldwin, C., Irons, L. and Palin, P. 2008.
 Catastrophe Preparation and Prevention for Law Enforcement Professionals.
 McGraw-Hill Higher Education.